Saturday, April 29, 2017

-The eta Aquariids meteor shower, the debris from Halleys comet, will peak on May 5 UT , which translates to 6:00am AEST on May 6 in Australia.
-However, the best rates will be seen from Australia on the mornings of the 7th and 8th.
+The eta Aquariids meteor shower, the debris from Halleys comet, will peak on May 6 UT .
+However, the best rates will be seen from Australia on the mornings of the 7th, 8th and 9th.

-This year conditions are near perfect for seeing the eta Aquariids, with the Moon a thin crescent or new.
+This year conditions are near perfect for seeing the eta Aquariids, with the Moon in the early evening sky and setting well before the radiant rises.
 People in the suburbs should see a meteor around once every 6 minutes, and in the country about once every 3 minutes.
-The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am (see spotter chart at 4 am above).
+The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am.
+This year the radiant is neatly bracketed by the bright stars Altair and Fomalhaut and the planet Venus. (see spotter chart at 4 am above).